 Evan Arkush, Chief Monkey

-Why the name Monkey Moto School??
+What’s with the name Monkey Moto School??

-One of Evan’s besties has been calling him “Monkey” for many years because, apparently, he seems to embody the playful monkey spirit, energy -and sometimes mannerisms.
-It also turns out that Evan was born in the Chinese year of the monkey.
+One of Evan’s besties has been calling him “Monkey” for many years because, according to her, he embodies a playful monkey spirit, energy -and occasionally mannerisms.
+It further turns out that Evan was born in the Chinese year of the monkey.
 And finally, in researching the Hindu monkey god Hanuman there seem to be some significant character likenesses.
 Monkey Moto School just kind of made sense.